 India is a secular state.
-Some of the features of India Secular states are:
+Some of the features of India’s Secular states are:

-- There is no official religion for the Indian state.
+- There is no official religion in the Indian state.

-- The Constitution provides to all individuals and communities freedom to profess, practice and propagate any religion, or not to follow any.
+- The Constitution provides to all individuals and communities the freedom to profess, practice and propagate any religion or not to follow any.

 - The Constitution prohibits discrimination on grounds of religion.

 - The Constitution allows the state to intervene in matters of religion in order to ensure equality within religious communities.
 For example, it bans untouchability.